vpurohith/Today-Flutter/README.md

 # Today

-Today is a daily calendar app created with Flutter, that helps organize your day.
+Today is a daily calendar app created with Flutter, that helps you organize your day.